rjsweet/reading-notes/201_notes/class_01.md

-#Notes for Class 01
+# Notes for Class 01

 We can use backticks for code blocks.

 `Here will be a monospace highlight for code`

-"Bash Commands"
+## "Bash Commands"/ Command line Tools

-ls -a
+'ls -a'
-ls -l
+'ls -l'
 ls -la

 rm       removes a file